MoralisWeb3/moralis-money-faq/price-increase-30k-bitcoin.md

 If you like what you see - you should ensure to be set for the bull market by locking in the $97 deal asap.

+Also the printer is going brrrr, dollar becoming worthless, inflation etc

 ## Full Length Message
 Hello dear community 😍